swri-robotics/bag-database/docs/installation/docker/without-authentication.md

 permalink: /installation/docker/without-authentication
 ---

-## docker-compose without Authentication
+# docker-compose without Authentication

 If you're on an internal network and you trust the users who can access the server, the simplest way to set up a Bag Database is so that authentication is not required.

-Here's an example `docker-compose.yml` file that will start up everything:
+Here's an example `docker-compose.yml` file; this one will run:
+- The Bag Database
+- A PostGIS database server
+- A Docker-in-Docker service (necessary for running scripts)

+Review the comments in the file for things you may wish to customize.

 ```yaml
 version: '3.6'